 STEPS TO CERTIFICATION

-- Download and complete the Green Office Certification Checklist [.xlsx] by marking all the actions applicable to your office.
+- Download and complete the Green Office Application/Certification Checklist [.xlsx] by marking all the actions applicable to your office.
 If you have questions or need assistance in filling out the checklist, please e-mail email@example.com and use the subject line “Green Office”.

 - Use the Green Office Certification Checklist (link above) to calculate your score and determine which certification level your office should target.